scarf-sh/docs/docs/data-export.md

 ## Daily Scheduled Exports

 Schedule a daily export via the API endpoint [https://api.scarf.sh/v2/exports/{owner}/schedule-export](https://api-docs.scarf.sh/v2.html#tag/Packages/operation/scheduleExport).
-The daily export both raw and aggregated data to the S3 bucket that you indicate in the `s3_uri_destination` field.
+This export has the capability to export both raw events and company rollup aggregated data to the bucket indicated in the s3_uri_destination field.
 The S3 uri that you submit will be considered as the bucket name.
 Do not specify an object key.
 The service will generate the object key with the format `<events|company-rollups>-scarf-export-<start date>-<end date>.csv`.

 **Setting up your S3 account**

 Create a policy that states we can assume a role.
 Here's an example of that policy.
 This example is a highly permissive role.
-If you want to customize the role, please refer to the proper AWS documentation.
+If you want to customize the role, please refer to the proper [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html).
 ```json
 {
     "Version": "2012-10-17",